mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### Creating Encrypted Passwords

 Encrypted passwords are created by executing the maxpasswd command with the password you require to encrypt as an argument.
-The environment variable `MAXSCALE_HOME` must be set, or MaxScale must be installed in the default location before maxpasswd can be executed.

     maxpasswd MaxScalePw001
     61DD955512C39A4A8BC4BB1E5F116705